 He has always been good at touching you, good at knowing what you like.
 It surprises you that he would be so much better than the others, but maybe when he spent so much time in the early years together learning how to get your goat, he also picked up a few tips that would apply in less antagonistic circumstances.
 Like these.

 You don't try to be quiet; he likes it when you're loud.
 And as you slump against him, you feel his lips on your cheek and his voice is unusually tender as he says your name.
-You turn to look at him and he is smiling, and it is a sad smile.
-He seems uncomfortable under your gaze, and kisses you in a long, sweet kiss.
+You turn to look at him and he's smiling, and it's a sad smile.
+He seems uncomfortable under your gaze, and gives you a long, sweet kiss.
 You want to ask him what's wrong but you know he won't tell you.
 So you turn your attention to his body, and find him ready for you.
-You try to maneuver but he holds you in place and you are suddenly confused.
+You try to maneuver but he holds you in place and you're suddenly confused.
 This is the easy part of relating to him.
 Why is he stopping you?

 He kisses you again, and then he buries his face in your chest, his lips still nipping at you as he says, "I'm lost, Margaret."

 "I can't get away from it."
 He pulls away, staring at you.

 You nod, unsure what he wants you to say.
 Then you realize he doesn't want you to say anything.
 He's waiting to hear what you want to say.
 You relax muscles you didn't realize you'd been holding tight, reach for his face, rubbing your thumbs gently along his cheekbones.

 "I can't either," you say—the first time you've said it to anyone who would really believe you.
 "I had to see a psychiatrist..."
 You can't finish, feel embarrassed.

 He nods.
 "Work sent you?"
 His smile shows you he's been in the same boat.
 "What we need, Margaret, is a shrink who's been to Korea."